Welcome to Paprika Recipe Manager!

 Paprika's built in web browser lets you easily search the internet for your favorite recipes and save recipes from many different websites.

-The bookmarks button displays your current bookmarks.
+The Bookmarks button displays your current bookmarks.
 From there you can load a bookmark into the browser, edit a bookmark, and add new bookmarks to the list.
+Bookmarks sync with other cloud data.

 Paprika supports clipping recipes from hundreds of different recipe sites.
 In order to clip a recipe: